mckennapsean/dissertation/content/06-security.md

 result, each idea was scored by combining these priorities and weights, resulting in several key ideas with the most potential.
 We created the first prototype from these ideas, shown in [@fig:process]a).
 This prototype contained a treemap of network records, organized by city and country.

-We evaluated this prototype using Nielsen's usability heuristics and Gestalt principles. \al{how? not many details} This method highlighted low-level changes, but we desired to evaluate the data abstraction and treemap encoding.
+We evaluated this prototype using Nielsen's usability heuristics and Gestalt principles.
+Specifically, we investigated the different views and interactions with respect to the usability heuristics, marking both the successes and areas to improve.
+The visualization encoding design was checked for any violations of the Gestalt principles, for example grouping in the treemap satisfied the proximity principle, but the lack of proximity between two time-based visualizations (heatmap and temporal bar chart) failed to satisfy the continuation principle since days were encoded on two different, malaligned axes.
+This evaluation method highlighted low-level changes to fix, but we desired to evaluate the dashboard at a higher level first: the data abstraction and visualization encodings to see if a treemap was really most appropriate for communication of cyber data.

 To perform this evaluation, we turned to the data sketches method [@Lloyd2011].